epamkpi/MongoDBSample/README.md

 To run tests you need to bring MongoDB database up, populate it with initial tweets data and optional run it in sharded/replicated configuration.

 > NOTE: Pay attention to DB port you are using to connect to MongoDB using MongoDb driver!
+Also you need to use full domain name of your computer if you connected to network, otherwise you can use simply localhost.

 ### How to get MongoDB and how to get it up and running?
 * Download and unzip MongoDB distribution somewhere on your computer.